 These days, travelers are saying no to the guilt, the droopy eyes and the crying, opting instead to bring their pets with them.

 Here are some pet-friendly travel tips that are sure to make traveling with your pet a good experience for the whole family.

 Testing the Waters

--- Get your pet used to his carrier as early as possible by putting him in it at night; that way he won't associate the carrier solely with trips to the vet.
+Try out day and overnight trips before taking your pet on a full vacation or a long road trip.
+Also, get your pet used to his carrier as early as possible by putting him in it at night; that way, he won't associate the carrier solely with trips to the vet.

 Traveling by Car